 The major difference between pet insurance policies tends to be the level of cover offered against the cost of veterinary bills.
-As this is a major factor in determining both policy premiums and the level of protection provided for your pet it’s important to understand your options when you compare pet insurance plans so that you can choose a level of cover that suits your budget and requirements.
+This is a major factor in determining both policy premiums and the level of protection provided for your pet, so it’s important to understand your options when you compare pet insurance plans.
+You can then choose a level of cover that suits your budget and requirements.

-The three most common levels of cover offered by insurers are:
+The three most common levels of cover offered by the top 10 pet insurance providers are:

 Limited cover policies - Designed to provide assistance with the cost of treatment for short term illness and accidents, policies of this type tend to limit both the amount paid out and duration of the cover (typically 12 months) available for each condition.
 However, because of this, limited cover policies tend to be the cheapest pet insurance option available and can provide an incredibly affordable means of protecting your pet (and your wallet) against the unexpected.